 Note that the first advertisements you create are going to be experimental.

-You might choose to base the format off of a type of ad you like, or you may choose to forge your own path.
+You might choose to base the format on a type of ad you like, or you may choose to forge your own path.
 Either way, experimenting is a great way to discover your content’s voice and theme.

 Remember, though: creating a content marketing campaign is rewriting a content marketing campaign.
 Put another way, you’re going to need to rewrite and revise your work.
 This is the case for marketers at all levels of success.
 Reach out to your peers and get their opinions on what you’re creating.
 Try out new ways of saying what you’ve already said.